-It is important to remember that your partner’s womb and vagina are not public property.
+It is important to remember that your beloved’s womb and vagina are not public property.
 They are the doorway through which your child is about to be born.
-Do not allow anyone to repeatedly prod or poke at your partner’s body or continuously interfere with the birth process by barging into the room to examine her genitals.
+Do not allow anyone to repeatedly prod or poke at her body or continuously interfere with the birth process by barging into the room to examine her genitals.
 The common hospital practice of sending strangers (i.e., nurses, medical professionals, medical trainees, etc.) into the birth room while a woman is in labor, as well as the habitual tendency to force women to lie down with their legs up in stirrups and their genitals exposed for all the world to see, are completely outrageous and inappropriate.

 Furthermore, it is not OK for medical personnel to place themselves directly in front of your wife’s private parts during the birth of your child.
 Nor is it OK for them to shove their hands repeatedly and invasively into her vagina in order to determine how dilated she is.
-If you allow this type of activity to occur, an unconscious rage can emerge within your partner because you did not stand-up and protect her from violation.
+If you allow this type of activity to occur, an unconscious rage can emerge within your beloved because you did not stand-up and protect her from violation.
 Similarly, rage may be activated within YOU due to the violation that you are witnessing against your partner, and an unconscious feeling that she should not have allowed another man to touch her that way.
-This can cause definite long-term issues in relationship and may be detrimental to the health and longevity of your marriage.
+This can cause definite long-term issues in a relationship and may be detrimental to the health and longevity of your marriage.

-Protect your wife’s bodily integrity (and the well-being of your relationship) by insisting that medical personnel keep their hands off unless there is some type of emergency that requires their interference.
+To the best of your ability, protect your wife’s bodily integrity (and the well-being of your relationship) by insisting that medical personnel keep their hands off unless there is some type of emergency that requires their interference.
 This goes for midwives as well as doctors.

 The moment of birth offers a unique window of opportunity for true bonds of love to activate for all family members.
 The neuro-chemical cocktail that is available within the first hour after birth (i.e., oxytocin, endorphins, and other hormones of love) will not be available in the same way at any other moment in time.
-Immediate eye contact with your child can support the activation of the neurobiology of love within you and your child, which will allow you to cement the bond between you and lay the groundwork for the preservation of love in your family forever.
+Immediate eye contact with your child can support the activation of love within you and your child, which will allow you to cement the bond of love between you and lay the groundwork for the preservation of love in your family forever.

 On a fundamental human level, babies need to look into the eyes of love immediately upon their arrival.
 This experience would happen naturally if birth were occurring in a gentle, loving environment.
 Unfortunately, most births are not happening in a gentle environment, and on the contrary, are taking place in an environment filled with harsh lights, loud sounds, technological equipment, frightening-looking sharp and pointy metal instruments, people wearing masks and gowns, etc. – all of which can terrify and confuse a newborn infant.
 Therefore, in order to combat the frightening and traumatic sights and sounds of a hospital environment, it is extra important for your love-filled eyes to be the first visual thing your child sees.